Plain English Breakdown

 - state-mandated local program

-- A program that the state requires local governments to run, which might need extra money from the state.
+- A task that the state government requires local governments or agencies to do.

 Limits and Unknowns